dipamsen/p5-web-editor-api/README.md

 3. Log in with your p5.js Web Editor credentials and select a sketch to edit.

-_Recommended: First, create a new sketch in the p5 Web Editor for testing purposes.
-Then, run the CLI and edit the sketch._
+_**Recommended:** First, create a new sketch in the p5 Web Editor for testing purposes.
+Then, run the CLI with this sketch._

 > (Optional) Create a `.env` file with the following contents to avoid having to enter your username and password every time you run the CLI:
 >